OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:42

-We have sinned and rebelled, and You have not forgiven.
+We have sinned and rebelled, and You have withheld forgiveness.

 ## Lamentations 3:43

-You have covered Yourself with anger and pursued us; You have slain without pity.
+You have enveloped Yourself with anger and pursued us; You have slain without mercy.

 ## Lamentations 3:44

-You have veiled Yourself with a cloud so that no prayer can pass through.
+You have hidden Yourself with a cloud so that no prayer can pass through.

 ## Lamentations 3:45